MNandhakrishna/CatelogIQ/README.md

-# CatalogIQ
+# CatelogIQ

-**CatalogIQ** is a Django-based data analytics platform for real-time log analysis, intelligent text classification, chatbot analytics, and anomaly detection.
-It integrates **Superset** for dynamic dashboards, **Azure Data Lake** for storage, and **Databricks** for scalable ML pipelines using **PySpark**.
+**CatelogIQ** is a Django-based data analytics platform for real-time log analysis, intelligent text classification, chatbot and anomaly detection.
+It integrates **Superset** for dynamic dashboards, **Azure Data Lake** for storage, and **Databricks** for big data processing and scalable ML pipelines using **PySpark**.

-Secure API access, responsive UI (Tailwind CSS & Bootstrap), and cloud-ready deployment via **Render** make CatalogIQ production-ready.
+Secure API access, responsive UI (Tailwind CSS & Bootstrap), and cloud-ready deployment via **Render** make CatelogIQ production-ready.

 ---

 ## Purpose

-CatalogIQ simplifies log analysis and anomaly detection using real-time insights, intuitive dashboards, and cloud-scale ML—backed by Databricks and Azure.
+CatelogIQ simplifies log analysis and anomaly detection using real-time insights, intuitive dashboards, and cloud-scale ML—backed by Databricks and Azure.

 ---